-For four years, from 2010 to 2014, Amy was appointed to and served on the New Jersey Supreme Court Committee on Women in the Courts.
-In 2012, 2013, 2014, 2015 and 2016, after being nominated by her peers, Super Lawyers® named Amy a “New Jersey Rising Star” in the area of real estate.
-Under Amy’s direction as the firm's Diversity and Inclusion Officer, the firm has been certified since 2010 as a women-owned business enterprise by both the State of New Jersey and State of New York.
-Amy also has been a lecturer at Rutgers University School of Law – Newark and is an accredited Continuing Legal Education instructor in Georgia, Illinois, New Jersey, New York, and Rhode Island
+From 2010 to 2014, Amy served on the New Jersey Supreme Court Committee on Women in the Courts and under Amy's direction as the firm's Diversity and Inclusion Officer, Williams Legal Advisory Group, LLC has been certified since 2010 as a women-owned business enterprise by both the State of New Jersey and State of New York, and as of 2019, has also been so certified by the City of New York.
+Amy has been a lecturer at Rutgers University School of Law – Newark and is an accredited Continuing Legal Education instructor in Georgia, Illinois, New Jersey, New York, and Rhode Island

 Barbara A. Schwartz primarily focuses her practice in all facets of commercial leasing, with a particular expertise in retail leasing.
 She is critical to the comprehensive leasing objectives of the firm's national real estate clients, providing a seamless and strategic platform for their leasing processes and pipeline.